 Product ➔ Perform Action ➔ Build with Timing Summary or using

-After executing this action you’ll see that Xcode start building your project on the selected target device or simulator.
+After executing this action, you’ll see that Xcode starts building your project on the selected target device or simulator.

 Navigate to the Report Navigator after the build is finished and select the last build.
 Select “Recent” and scroll all the way down until you see the Build Timing Summary.

-Note that I did a clean build here which is different compared to doing an incremental build.
-It’s worth executing the action directly again as that will result in a different Build Timing Summary, not including the asset generation categories.
-In other words: we don’t have to optimise that part as we mainly want to focus on improving the biggest part of performance which comes down to incremental builds.
+Note that I did a clean build here which is different from doing an incremental build.
+It’s worth executing the action directly again, resulting in a different Build Timing Summary.
+You’ll run incremental builds most of the time, so it’s worth finding slow parts that influence both clean and incremental builds.

 How can the duration of Compiling Swift Sources be longer than the total build time?

-Before we dive into optimisations I want to point out that it could be that compiling the Swift sources turns out to take longer than the total build time.
-The above build took 107 seconds to succeed while compiling the Swift sources took 197 seconds.
+Before we dive into optimizations, I want to point out that compiling the Swift sources takes longer than the total build time.
+The above build took 71 seconds to succeed, while compiling the Swift sources took 352 seconds.

-I’ve asked Rick Ballard from the Xcode Build System team for a clarification which gave some great insights into how the system works:
+I’ve asked Rick Ballard from the Xcode Build System team for clarification, and he gave some great insights into how the system works:

 Yes – many commands, especially compilation, are able to run in parallel with each other, so multicore machines will finish the build much faster than the time it took to run each of the commands.